MathiasSM/MathiasSM/README.md

-- 👋 Hi, I’m @MathiasSM.
+- 👋 Hi, I’m Mathias.
-- 👀 I’m interested in Haskell, DevOps, Postgres.
+- ⚙️ I’m connecting things in AWS.
-- 🌱 I’m currently learning AWS, IaC, TypeScript.
+- 👀 I’m interested in Haskell, DevOps and Databases.
 - 🧗 I’m looking to collaborate on Haskell projects (I'm still a beginner, though).